Siguza/IOHIDeous/docs/index.md

 `IOHIDSystem`/`IOHIDUserClient` offer some shared memory for an event queue that `WindowServer` can map into its address space via `clientMemoryForType`.
 This memory is split into three parts packed after each other in this order:

 -   The `EvOffsets` structure.
     This structs holds information about where the other parts of the shared memory are located in respect to the beginning of the shared memory (so they're given as offsets).
 The definition is:

+    ```c
     typedef volatile struct _evOffsets {
-            int evGlobalsOffset;    /* Offset to EvGlobals structure */ int evShmemOffset;      /* Offset to private shmem regions */ } EvOffsets;
+        int evGlobalsOffset;    /* Offset to EvGlobals structure */
+        int evShmemOffset;      /* Offset to private shmem regions */
+    } EvOffsets;
+    ```

 -   The `EvGlobals` structure.
     This is where the actual event queue resides, and this makes up 99% of the shared memory.
 I'll omit the lengthy declaration here, you can view it in [`IOHIDShared.h`](TODO) or see my annotated version in [`data/evg.c`](TODO).
 -   Private driver memory.
     As far as I can see, this remains unused as has a size of 0 bytes.

 In `IOHIDSystem`, the extensively used `EvGlobals` address is assigned to an `evg` variable, and although unused, the address of the private driver memory is assigned to an `evs` variable.

 To initialise that memory, `IOHIDSystem` offers a `createShmem` function, which `IOHIDUserClient` implements as external method 0.
 Like pretty much any IOHIDFamily interface these days, `IOHIDSystem::createShmem` is neatly gated to prevent any concurrent access, and the actual implementation resides in `IOHIDSystem::createShmemGated`.
 That one merely performs a versioning check, allocates the memory if it hasn't been allocated before, and then calls `IOHIDSystem::initShmem` to clean/initialise the actual data structures.

 And that's where it gets interesting.